 Routing principles & logic

-Calls will be routed through to your users based on the business hours and on the availability of the users assigned to the phone line.
-If your phone number is closed, or your users are not available to take a call, then the call cannot be routed accordingly.
+Calls will be routed through to your users based on the business hours of your numbers and the availability of the users assigned to each line.
+If your phone number is closed, or your users are unavailable, then the call will not be routed to them.

 You can follow the set-up guidelines to establish your business hours for each of your phone lines so that the number will open and close automatically each day.
-Additionally, you’ll want to determine which messages you would like to enable so that customers can either leave a voicemail or call back when the phone number has opened back up or there are more available agents.
+Additionally, you’ll want to determine which messages you would like to enable so that customers can either leave a voicemail or call back when the phone number has opened again/there are more available agents.

 Next, it’s essential that you have assigned users and/or teams in the call distribution of the phone line so that calls can be answered.
 As a best practice, we recommend that users utilize the working hour’s feature (set-up through their user profile on the phone) so that their availability will automatically change to Available and Do Not Disturb based on their schedule.

 In the Aircall, a user can either be: